Central-RIvers-AEA/task-manager/README.md

 ## What We're Looking For
 We're not expecting Rails expertise.
-We mainly want to see how you approach building a simple UI, how you structure your HTML, and how you think about the user experience.
-Clean code and a readable layout matter more to us than clever solutions.
+We mainly want to see how you approach building a simple UI, how you structure your HTML, adapt to a new and different kind of code base and how you think about the user experience.

 ## Submission
 Push your work to a GitHub repository and send us the link.
 Please include a short README note explaining any decisions you made and anything you'd do differently with more time.